fish-shell/fish-shell/doc_src/cmds/fish_add_path.rst

 It is (by default) safe to use ``fish_add_path`` in config.fish, or it can be used once, interactively, and the paths will stay in future because of :ref:`universal variables <variables-universal>`.
 This is a "do what I mean" style command, if you need more control, consider modifying the variable yourself.

 Components are normalized by :ref:`realpath <cmd-realpath>`.
-This means that trailing slashes are ignored and symlinks are resolved, and relative paths are made absolute.
+This means that trailing slashes are ignored and relative paths are made absolute (but symlinks are not resolved).
 If a component already exists, it is not added again and stays in the same place unless the ``--move`` switch is given.

 Components are added in the order they are given, and they are prepended to the path unless ``--append`` is given (if $fish_user_paths is used, that means they are last in $fish_user_paths, which is itself prepended to $PATH, so they still stay ahead of the system paths).